seiji/chef-repo/site-cookbooks/mysql/README.md

 mysql Cookbook
 ==============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+This cookbook supports for rhel.

 Requirements
 ------------